 - We love our language, but we also know how difficult it is, and we don’t expect everyone to speak it fluently.
-However, learning the basic French words is key: Bonjour, merci, au revoir, enchanté.e, pardon.
+However, try to use the basic French words: “Bonjour”, “merci”, “au revoir”, “enchanté.e”, “pardon”.
 “Bonjour” is particularly important, whether you enter an office, a bakery or your hotel on the first night in Paris.
-(Remember Emily in the boulangerie?
+(If you watched the series, do you remember Emily in the boulangerie?
 She doesn’t say “hello” or answer the baker’s greeting.
 This is a big cultural mistake, far more important than her mispronunciation of “pain au chocolat”.
-She might be smiley and sweet, but according to the French culture she is simply rude.)
+She might be smiley and sweet, but according to the French culture she is simply rude.) 🤦♀️

 - You only say “Bonjour” once a day, the first time you meet a person.
 Remember this if you work with French colleagues or project partners.
-Repeating this word during the day may be interpreted as lack of respect (as if you forgot you met them earlier).
+Repeating this word during the day may look like lack of respect (as if you forgot you met them earlier).
 If this happens to you, don’t panic, but present your excuses.

 - Address your counterparts by “vous” if you communicate in French.
 The English “you” is both formal and informal, but the difference in French is crucial.

 - We like to shake hands with colleagues every day, not just at first introduction (although Covid changed this a bit).
 Kissing on the cheeks is definitely only for close friends and family.